Signup for our PA Travel Newsletter

 Newtown Square

 Hopefully you didn’t have nightmares and got some sleep to gear up for the final day of this trail.
-Less than an hour from the city, The Lantern Tours at Colonial Plantation invite you to an evening of ghostly stories with scary and true tales of terror.
+Less than an hour from the city, The Lantern Tours at Colonial Farmstead invite you to an evening of ghostly stories with scary and true tales of terror.
 Transport yourself through history on their torch-lit path and discover the strange ways that colonists interacted with the dead.
 Finish at a bonfire — if you dare- for one last tale of scares.

 Glenn Mills

-Head less than five miles west and check into the Bates Motel or the most incredible display of terror and mayhem.
+Head less than five miles west and check into the Bates Motel - or the most incredible display of terror and mayhem.
 Considered one of the best haunted houses in America, the motel is filled with high-tech special effects and lighting.
 The Bates Motel takes Halloween to a new level.

 Glenn Mills